yandex-cloud/docs/en/speechkit/stt/transcribation.md

 ## Get recognition results

 [Monitor the recognition results](../../api-design-guide/concepts/operation.md#monitoring) using the received ID.
-The number of result monitoring requests is [limited](../concepts/limits.md#stt-long), so consider the recognition speed: it takes about 10 seconds to recognize 1 minute of single-channel audio.
+The number of result monitoring requests is [limited](../concepts/limits.md), so consider the recognition speed: it takes about 10 seconds to recognize 1 minute of single-channel audio.

 {% note important %}

-Recognition results are stored on the {{ stt-long-resultsStorageTime }} server.
+Recognition results are stored on the 3 days server.
 You can then request the recognition results using the received ID.

 {% endnote %}